 Key takeaways:

 • An addendum typically provides additional information without altering the original document’s terms.
-Amendments, on the other hand, introduce major changes to the original agreement’s terms.
+Amendments introduce major changes to the original agreement’s terms.

 • Addendum: Useful for adding supplementary details, such as clarifications, schedules, or attachments.
 Amendment: Has the power to modify, delete, or replace existing clauses, impacting the core content of the document.